 - Add a new page by clicking on "Page" and then "Add Page After".

-Add all of your survey questions on as many pages as you need.
-For this example, I only have 1 page of questions.
+- Add all of your survey questions on as many pages as you need.

 - Under "Choice" (on the left) choose "Yes".
 If the user agrees to the question, we want them to continue on to the second page.
 On the right under "Target Page & Question" choose page "2.".
 Below that choose "[Top of the Page]" to send the user to the top of the second page.
 If we wanted, we could have them go to any of the questions on the page.
-Now click on "Add QuestionPath" at the bottom.
-The window refreshes and the QuestionPath was added to the lower half of the screen.
+Now click on "Save" at the bottom.
+The QuestionPath window goes away.

 - Now we'll add a second QuestionPath for when the user declines the first question.
+Click on the QuestionPath icon on the right side of the question again.
 Under "Choice" choose "No".
 Under "Target Page & Question" choose the last page.
 Underneath choose "[Top of the Page]".
-Click on "Add QuestionPath" to add this second QuestionPath.
-We're finished, so click on "Close".
+Click on "Save" to add this second QuestionPath.

 - We can see immediately whenever a question has an active QuestionPath because of the curved arrow that is visible on the right.
 Just click on that to edit or delete the QuestionPath.